University College Seminars, UCOL 1022

 Do filmmakers portray reality in their stories?
 Or do filmmakers take only a minimum of actual fact and distort it to the point that it no longer has any basis in reality?
 Maybe it is some of both.
 Often, those who write literature and produce film do so in order to make statements about politics.
 Producers use their observations about politics and campaigns and attempt to convey those observations in an entertaining medium in order to bring the issues to the attention of a wider audience.
 This course will use specific films and film segments to discuss how the American political experience is communicated through Hollywood’s feature films.

 Sex in the 21st Century

 The primary goal is to explore various sexual issues as they are developing today.
-This may include; Abortion, STDs, Gay Marriage, Sexual Dysfunctions, Rape, and also such positive issues as Sex Education, Contraception, Love, and Relationships.
+This may include; Abortion, STDs, Marriage, Sexual Dysfunctions, Rape, Sex Education, Contraception, Love, and Relationships.
 The precise issues will be determined by what will be occurring in the media at the time of the class.
 The purpose is to promote a forum where differing views can be discussed in an open and respectful manner.
 You are not told what to think, but rather to think, and to develop your individual “meaning of sex.”
 Some of the secondary goals are to enhance the students’ ability to think critically, to know and use the University’s resources, to work independently on some projects, together in teams on others, and to be aware of current events involving sex.

 This course will explore current trends and issues in athletics in higher education.
 Particular attention will be given to the development and structure of the National collegiate Athletic Association (NCAA).
 Additionally, students will discuss recent legislation and issues surrounding such topics as academic standards, the student-athlete experience, and the pay-for-play debate.